 If you bid by mistake and actually won the item, the steps are different.
 Contact your seller through the eBay messaging system and explain that you want to cancel the sale.
 While sellers will be disappointed, most will honor the request and move on.
 Sellers only get a strike against them when they cancel sales because of damaged or missing inventory. eBay sellers cannot force buyers to pay, so if the seller makes any threatening or harassing statements, report them to eBay Customer Service.

 How to Cancel a Winning Best Offer

 Best Offer is another situation where buyers may change their minds.
-Granted, sellers are not happy to hear that buyers want to cancel a sale, for many, eBay is how they earn their living.
+Here again, sellers are not happy to hear that buyers want to cancel a sale.
+For many, eBay is how they earn their living.
 But buyers have the right to cancel a sale.
 Again, contact the seller and ask to cancel the transaction.
-Neither trading partner will be able to leave the other feedback since the transaction isn't completed and money isn't exchanged.
+Neither trading partner will be able to leave the other feedback since the transaction isn't completed, and money isn't exchanged.